rupokify/SSLCommerz/README.md

 php artisan migrate
 ```

-If you are using below Laravel 5.5 , you will need to edit **config/app.php** and add the following line in the providers section.
+I haven't tested it below Laravel 5.5 .
+If you wanna try in below Laravel 5.5 , you will need to edit **config/app.php** and add the following line in the providers section.

 ```php
 Rupokify\SSLCommerz\SSLCommerzServiceProvider::class